yukihiko-shinoda/god-slayer/docs/CONTRIBUTING.md

     git clone git@github.com:your_name_here/god-slayer.git
     ```

 3. Install your local copy into a virtualenv.
-Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development:
+Assuming you have Pipenv installed, this is how you set up your fork for local development:

     ```console
-    mkvirtualenv god-slayer
-    cd god-slayer/
-    python setup.py develop
+    pipenv install --dev
     ```

 4. Create a branch for local development: